-- 1. Passed the University Foundation Programme; or - 2.
-Passed the Year 13 National Exam with an aggregate of 200 or above and a pass in English and Information Technology; or

-- 3. Passed any examination deemed by the University to be equivalent to the University; or - 4.
+- 1. A pass in the University Foundation Programme; or - 2.
+A pass in the Year 13 National Exam with an aggregate of 200 or above and a pass in English and Information Technology; or - 3.
+A pass in any examination deemed by the University to be equivalent to the University; or - 4.
 Successfully completed Foundation Studies with an average of B from a recognised University. - 5.
 Mature Entry Admission.
 Persons can be admitted to the programme as per the mature entry admission regulation. - 6.
 Unclassified.
 Persons can be admitted to the programme as per the Unclassified regulation.

+Course Title Credit Points LLC101 English for Academic Purposes 15 ITC100 Information Technology for the Workplace 15 LLC122 Writing Fiji in the South Pacific / 15 LLC121 Introduction to Literary Genres 13 ITC103 Information Systems in Organisations / 15 ITC115 Introduction to Software Engineering 13

 Course Title Credit Points

-LLC101 English for Academic Purposes 15

-ITC100 Information Technology for the Workplace 15

-LLC122 Writing Fiji in the South Pacific / 15

-LLC121 Introduction to Literary Genres

-ITC103 Information Systems in Organisations / 15

-ITC115 Introduction to Software Engineering

-Course Title Credit Points

 HIC111 Spoken Hindi for Beginners/ 15

-ITK111Spoken iTaukei Language for Beginners
+ITK111Spoken iTaukei Language for Beginners 13

 UUU100 Social Research Methods 15

 LLC111 Introduction to Linguistics 15

 ITC104 Database Systems 15

 LLC122 Writing Fiji in the South Pacific / 15

-LLC121 Introduction to Literary Genres
+LLC121 Introduction to Literary Genres 13

 Course Title Credit Points

 LLC211 The Structure of Language 15

 LLC221 Short Fiction and LiteraryAppreciation 15

 ITC213 System Analysis and Modelling 15

-ITC203 System and Software Architecture/ 15
+ITC203 System and Software Architecture/

-ITC215 Data Structures and Algorithms/
+ITC215 Data Structures and Algorithms/ 15

-ITC221 Computer Application in Art and Design /
+ITC221 Computer Application in Art and Design / 13

 ITC251 Data Warehousing

 Course Title Credit Points

 LLC222 Introduction to Women's Writing/ 15

-LLC212 Systematic Functional Grammar
+LLC212 Systematic Functional Grammar 13

 ITC208 System Project and Quality Management 15

-ITC263 Security and Support in IT/ 15
+ITC263 Security and Support in IT/

-ITC216 Software Design and Programming/
+ITC216 Software Design and Programming/ 15

 ITC224 Virtualisation and Animation

 UUU200 Contemporary Fiji 15

 Course Title Credit Points

 LLC321 Poetry and Creative Writing 15

 LLC301 Research Project in Literature/Language 15

-ITC314 Web Design and Programming/ 15
+ITC314 Web Design and Programming/

-ITC362 System and Network Administration/
+ITC362 System and Network Administration/ 15

 ITC355 Business Intelligence

 UUU300 Governance and Ethics 15

 Course Title Credit Points

-LLC312 Second Language Teaching Methodology/ 15

-LLC322 An Introduction to Postcolonial Writing: Theory
+LLC312 Second Language Teaching Methodology/ LLC322 An Introduction to Postcolonial Writing: Theory and Text 15

-and Text

 LLC323 Drama and Literary Appreciation 15

 ITC333 Distributed Systems Technology 15

-ITC334 Cloud Computing/ 15
+ITC334 Cloud Computing/ ITC307 IT Project 15

-ITC307 IT Project